 - B.A.S.
 Engineering, B.A.
 International Relations & Japan Studies, University of Pennsylvania

 Race/Ethnicity, International Migration, Asian American Experience, Quantitative and Qualitative Research Methods, Intersectionality, Queer Theory

 Courses Regularly Taught:

 - SOCL 3000 - Classical Sociological Theory

 - SOCL 4010 - Race and Ethnic Relations

 - SOCL 4430/ETHS 4430 - Contemporary US Immigration

-- Sole Authored Chapter Contribution: “To Be Yonsei in Southern California: Persistent Community As Postsuburban Minority Culture of Mobility”
+Sole-Authored Chapter: “To Be Yonsei in Southern California: Persistent Community As Postsuburban Minority Culture of Mobility,” pp. 62-80.

-- Racial Uniform: The Limits and Practices of Japanese American Citizenship.
+- Racial Uniform: The Limits and Affect of Japanese American Citizenship.
 Book Manuscript (In Progress).